-Report recommends combined men’s, women’s Final Four
+A combined Final Four?
+Gender equity report calls for it

-The NCAA men’s basketball tournament typically has the national spotlight when it reaches the Final Four, with the best teams – or luckiest – to have survived March Madness playing the final games to determine a national champion.
+The NCAA men’s basketball tournament typically has the biggest spotlight when it reaches the Final Four, with the best teams – or luckiest – to have survived March Madness playing the final games to determine a national champion.

 Now imagine how it could look with the women’s tournament bringing its Final Four to the same city on the same weekend.